renero/causal-graph/README.md

 **ReX** outperforms state-of-the-art causal discovery methods across diverse data generation processes, including non-linear and additive noise models.
 Moreover, **ReX** was tested on the Sachs single-cell protein-signaling dataset, achieving a precision of 0.952 and recovering key causal relationships with no incorrect edges.
-Taking together, these results showcase **ReX**'s effectiveness in accurately recovering true causal structures while minimizing false positive pre- dictions, its robustness across diverse datasets, and its applicability to real-world problems.
+Taking together, these results showcase **ReX**'s effectiveness in accurately recovering true causal structures while minimizing false positive predictions, its robustness across diverse datasets, and its applicability to real-world problems.
 By combining ML and explainability techniques with causal discovery, **ReX** bridges the gap between predictive modeling and causal inference, offering an effective tool for understanding complex causal structures.

 ![ReX Schema](https://raw.githubusercontent.com/renero/causalgraph/main/docs/_static/REX.png)

-It is built using SKLearn estimators, so that it can be used in scikit-learn pipelines and (hyper)parameter search, while facilitating testing (including some API compliance), documentation, open source development, packaging, and continuous integration.

-The datasets used in the examples can be generated using the `generators` module, which is also part of this library.
-But in case you want to reproduce results from the articles that we used as reference, you can find the datasets in the `data` folder.
+Our experimental results, conducted on five families of synthetic datasets with varying complexity, demonstrate that REX consistently recovers true causal relationships with high precision while minimizing false positives and orientation errors, comparing favorably to existing methods.
+Additionally, REX was tested on the Sachs single-cell protein-signaling dataset (Sachs et al., 2005), achieving a competitive performance with no false positives and recovering important causal relationships.
+This further validates the applicability of REX to real-world datasets, highlighting its robustness across different types of data.

 ## Prerequisites without Docker